justincormack/cloudatomiclab/content/fuzz.md

 for C code, and C++ to a lesser extent; neither of these langauges have developed their own language specific package management yet.
-From the [Debian stats](https://sources.debian.org/stats/), of the billion or so lines of code, 43% is NASI C and 24% is C++ which has many of the same problems in many codebases.
+From the [Debian stats](https://sources.debian.org/stats/), of the billion or so lines of code, 43% is ANSI C and 24% is C++ which has many of the same problems in many codebases.
 So 670 [million lines of code](https://informationisbeautiful.net/visualizations/million-lines-of-code/), in general without enough maintainers to deal with the existing and coming